dgerosa/filltex/README.md

 Argument can be with or without extension, and the script is smart enough to figure it out.

 Since ADS bibliography items contains journal abbreviations, you need to use `aas_macros.sty` (available [here](http://doc.adsabs.harvard.edu/abs_doc/aas_macros.sty)).
 Don't worry, you just put `\include{aas_macros}` in your `.tex` file, and `filltex` will download the file for you if you need it.

+By default, the script will replace some journal name with their ISO4 abbreviations.
+You can disable this with the `journals` flag.
+Feel free to send me pull requests with new journals that should be added here!

+By default, the script will also change your `.tex` file if an ADS arXiv entry has been published (see below).
+You can disable this be turning off `updatepublushe`, see the help page.

 At the end, `filltex` also runs [TexCount](http://app.uio.no/ifi/texcount) which counts the words in your document.